matco/simcity/README.md

 ```

 # Web application
+For those who just want to try the web application, here is what you need:
+* Java 8
+* Maven

-For those who just want to see the result, edit the file "src/main/resources/config.properties" to set the path where the Neo4j database will be saved (this must be an empty folder).
+First, edit the file "src/main/resources/config.properties" to set the path where the Neo4j database will be saved (this must be an empty folder).
 You can then initialize the database:
 ```
 mvn test -Dtest=InitDatabase
 ```

-Finally, use the following command to launch the web app:
+Finally, use the following command to launch the server:
 ```
-mvn exec:java
+mvn jetty:run
 ```